 While I don’t easily get fazed by judgemental people, when someone assumes a moral high ground, it makes me wonder.
 Am I missing something?
 Is a traditionally married mother better than an unmarried one?

-This is 2015.
 We have come a long way from branding the letter “A” on an unwed mother’s forehead, and yet, the only socially “acceptable” way to bear children is with a ring on mom’s finger.

 Discrimination against unmarried mothers is just one example of why it’s time for a tune-up of our moral compasses.
 Whether it’s race, religion, sex, money, or education, our beliefs are often out-of-touch with today’s world.